sudowing/service-engine/zinfo/recommendations.md

 ## soft delete

 ###### **not yet implemented**
-removing user data is bad.
+Removing user data is dangerous.

+If you give them features to delete records in bulk -- they'll misuse it.
+If you give engineers the ability

 I'd prefer do with via an active flag.
 Even to support with GDPR or CCPA requirements, I'd not support deleting via this service. instead -- this service should flip flags and an async worker should connect to the to this service via a special method to handle the user requested (and gov mandated) purge